junxit/us-congress-bills-110/metadata.md

 - 2008-07-24 — Placed on the Union Calendar, Calendar No. 491.
 - 2008-07-24 — Reported by the Committee on Veterans' Affairs.
 H. Rept.
 110-772.
 - 2008-07-24 — Reported by the Committee on Veterans' Affairs.
 H. Rept.
 110-772.
+- 2008-07-29 — At the conclusion of debate, the chair put the question on the motion to suspend the rules.
+Mr. Lamborn objected to the vote on the grounds that a quorum was not present.
+Further proceedings on the motion were postponed.
+The point of no quorum was withdrawn.
+- 2008-07-29 — Considered under suspension of the rules. (consideration: CR H7255-7256)
+- 2008-07-29 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+674.
+- 2008-07-29 — Mr. Filner moved to suspend the rules and pass the bill.
+- 2008-07-31 — Considered as unfinished business. (consideration: CR 8/1/2008 H7709)
+- 2008-07-31 — Motion to reconsider laid on the table Agreed to without objection.
+- 2008-07-31 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR 7/29/2008 H7255)
+- 2008-07-31 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.(text: CR 7/29/2008 H7255)